`

 In .NET Core 3.1 there were some breaking changes to the way razor views are handled.

-Which ever project(s) you have razor views inside, you'll need to make sure .NET compiles them at build time.
+If you have a shared library with razor views inside, you'll need to make sure .NET compiles them at build time by adding the following to your .csproj:

 <Project Sdk="Microsoft.NET.Sdk.Razor"> 👈 Make sure it's this SDK.